Canon House Office Building

-A major challenge for federally funded research and technology is bridging the so-called “valley of death” – a state of development where many promising discoveries die because they are not sufficiently advanced to attract private sector partners or venture funding even though they may have tremendous potential impact.
-This problem plagues many capital-intensive technologies, such as next-gen solar and advanced batteries, and it is the source of considerable policy debate and program experimentation.
+A major challenge in bringing down the cost of clean energy technologies is bridging the so-called “valley of death”—the state of technology development where many promising discoveries die because they are not sufficiently advanced to attract private sector partners or venture funding even though they may hold tremendous potential impact.
+This problem plagues a host of clean energy technologies, such as next-gen solar and advanced batteries, and it is the source of considerable policy debate and program experimentation.